rsnodgrass/hass-flo-water/README.md

 ### Step 3: Add Lovelace Card

-The following is a simplest Lovelace card which shows data from the Flo sensors:
+The following is a simplest Lovelace card which shows data from the Flo sensors (adjust as needed to use your own entity_id names):

 ```yaml
 type: entities